crankmanser/sphec-meter/Architectural_Blueprint.md

 * **Architecture:** A dedicated, dual-core RTOS system that provides a powerful interface for diagnostics and tuning.
 It is designed to be lean and stable, initializing only the hardware essential for its diagnostic tasks.

-* **"Guided Tuning" Workflow:** The "Live Filter Tuning" feature implements a sophisticated but stable guided tuning process:
+* **"Holistic, Characterization-Driven Iterative Refinement" Algorithm:** The "Live Filter Tuning" feature implements a sophisticated and stable guided tuning process.
+This definitive algorithm is designed to be both intelligent and stateful.
     1.  **Entry Point:** When the user enters the `LiveFilterTuningScreen`, the `pBiosDataTask` triggers the `GuidedTuningEngine`.
-    2.  **Heuristic Analysis:** The engine uses a data-driven, heuristic algorithm (combining Statistical and FFT analysis) to measure the noise characteristics of the signal.
-    3.  **Propose Baseline:** Based on the analysis, it calculates a complete set of recommended starting parameters for both the specialized HF and LF filter stages.
+    2.  **Signal Characterization**: The engine first performs a deep, multi-sample analysis of the raw signal to build a high-confidence "noise fingerprint," measuring key metrics like Raw Standard Deviation (`R_std`), Peak-to-Peak Amplitude, and Peak Frequency (FFT).
+    3.  **Calculate Ideal Target**: Using this rich characterization, the engine employs a set of specialized, holistic heuristics to calculate an **"ideal" target tune**.
+        * **HF "Spike Scraper" Heuristic**: The ideal HF parameters are calculated dynamically.
+The `settleThreshold` is derived from a weighted average of `R_std` and amplitude, while `trackResponse` and `lockSmoothing` are inversely linked based on the noise frequency.
+        * **LF "Smoothing Squeegee" Heuristic**: A separate heuristic is used for the LF stage.
+It analyzes a simulation of the HF filter's output, measuring the amplitude of the remaining "wobble" to derive a proportional `settleThreshold` and a stable, aggressive set of smoothing parameters.
+    4.  **Iterative Refinement**: The engine does **not** apply this ideal tune directly.
+Instead, it adjusts the current, live filter parameters a fraction of the way towards the ideal target.
+This makes the process stateful: the first pass makes an aggressive jump, and subsequent passes perform smaller, more precise refinements, allowing the tune to converge on the optimal state.
-    4.  **User Fine-Tuning:** These parameters are automatically loaded, and the user is presented with the live graphs, which are already running with this intelligent baseline.
-The user then performs the final fine-tuning and can permanently save their setpoints.
+    5.  **User Fine-Tuning**: The user is presented with the live graphs, which are running with this new, refined setpoint.
+They can then run the tuner again for further refinement or switch to manual tuning.

+* **Implementation Note:** All long-duration or computationally intensive operations (like the multi-sample capture and FFT analysis) are performed in the `pBiosDataTask`.
+The implementation must include `vTaskDelay` yields to remain RTOS-friendly and prevent watchdog timer crashes.
+All interactions with the shared SPI bus (ADC and SD Card) must be protected by a mutex and adhere to the "bus priming" hardware constraint.

     * **Implementation Note:** The `GuidedTuningEngine`'s analysis and parameter derivation logic is computationally and memory-intensive.
 Initial implementations have led to critical heap corruption and stack overflow errors on the ESP32.
 The final implementation **must** be carefully designed to be RTOS-friendly.
 It must avoid large local variable allocations on the task stack and minimize or eliminate rapid memory allocation/deallocation patterns on the heap to ensure system stability.